peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
 CBOR is defined in RFC 7049.<b>Converting CBOR objects</b>

-There are many ways to get a CBOR object, including from bytes, bjects, streams and JSON, as described below.
+There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below.

 <b>To and from byte arrays:</b>The CBORObject.DecodeToBytes method converts a byte array in CBOR ormat to a CBOR object.
 The EncodeToBytes method converts a CBOR object o its corresponding byte array in CBOR format.